-Many factors go into determining a home’s value including location, square footage, age, and the condition of the house, to name a few.
+Many factors go into determining a home’s value, including location, square footage, age, and the house’s condition, to name a few.
 Before you speak with buyers or realtors, gather several different estimates.
 They will research prices online, too.

-Remember, these figures are only estimates of your home’s potential sale price.
+Remember, these figures only estimate your home’s potential sale price.
 You won’t know the accurate value until you get serious offers from buyers.

 This tip is brought to you by Angi, a sponsor of my national radio show.
 Read to the end to see how Angi can help you finally cross those home reno projects off your list.

 Realtor.com is very easy to use.
 Select Sell, enter your complete address, and then, Get Estimate.
 This site offers a cool feature.
 You can see potential profit or losses by breaking down several factors, such as the sale price minus real estate agent commission or the balance owed on your mortgage.

 Here’s an example: Your estimated sale price is $250,000, you owe $120,000 on your mortgage, you’ll be paying a 6% commission plus a 1% transfer tax and plan to allow $3,000 for repairs/improvements/staging.
 You’re looking at $109,500 for estimated proceeds.

 Get a second opinion on your home’s value

 Zillow.com’s estimate feature is similar to Realtor.com.
 First, go Zillow.com and select Sell, enter your exact address and then, Search.

 You’ll see “Zestimate.”
 Toward the bottom of the page, you also see comparable homes in the area that recently sold.
 You can select anyone for more detailed information.